PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 Understanding the challenges that developers face every day help me work out how we can change the way we work to help as many developers as possible.

 I would love your feedback.
+Am I wrong?
+Do you see any broader ecosystem issues that I have missed?

+I will be making deeper articles out of many of these issues.

 ## Web Development is easy to start, but hard to make progress and master